Asahikawa Ramen (Hokkaido Pref.)

 Hokkaido’s three main local ramen are miso from Sapporo, soy sauce from Asahikawa, and salt from Hakodate.
 The Asahikawa ramen boom in the Tokyo metropolitan area began in the late 1990s.
 Although Asahikawa Ramen is a ramen with a long history, objectively it is interesting that it caused a major movement in Sapporo and Tokyo around that time.
 However, behind the scenes, there were movements that should have made this happen.

 In Tokyo, Santouka(山頭火) opened in Ebisu in 1994.
 The head office is located in Asahikawa, and the company has grown rapidly since then.
-It has expanded to a chain of over 50 restaurants, mainly in Hokkaido and as far south as Hakata.
+It has expanded to a chain of over 50 shops, mainly in Hokkaido and as far south as Hakata.
 However, as of 2022, there are more than 10 shops.
 Meanwhile, it continues to be popular overseas and has over 40 shops.
 By the way, the opening date of the main shop is March 10th(3/10 “San gatsu Tohka”in Japanese), which is named after the shop.

 In the late 1990s, a concept of “Sapporo Ramen vs. Asahikawa Ramen” was created in Sapporo, and many such introductions were made in the media.
 Nowadays, Asahikawa ramen has completely permeated Sapporo, giving the illusion that it has already surpassed Asahikawa ramen and even become a new “Sapporo ramen.”
 Asahikawa Ramen’s first shop in Sapporo was Heiseiken(平成軒), which opened in 1989.
-Sapporo’s popular restaurants “Yusura(山桜桃)” and “Gojougen(五丈原)” are also Asahikawa ramen in the “Santouka” style.
+Sapporo’s popular shops “Yusura(山桜桃)” and “Gojougen(五丈原)” are also Asahikawa ramen in the “Santouka” style.

 “Aoba(青葉)” became a nationwide brand from 1997 to 1998 when it opened at the Shin-Yokohama Ramen Museum.
 He also actively opens shops at product exhibitions at famous department shops across the country, and even takes time off from the main shop to go to Tokyo to make ramen himself.
 The traditional soup stock, also known as 50-year soup, is made by slowly boiling animal-based ingredients such as pork bones and chicken bones, seafood such as bonito flakes, dried sardines, and kelp, and vegetables over low heat.
 There is a layer of oil on the surface of the soup, perhaps a unique feature of Asahikawa, an extremely cold region.
 This prevents it from cooling down and allows you to eat it piping hot.